Huskie Stadium: Location

 Located on the west end of campus, Huskie Stadium is bordered by Stadium Drive to the south, the Yordon Athletic Center to the north, Mary Bell Field to the east, and Ralph McKinzie Field to the west.
 The playing field has a conventional north–south alignment at an elevation of 870 ft above sea level.

 Stadium history

 Early years

 Before the 1965 season, the Huskies played at Glidden Field, a 5,500-seat facility on the east end of campus.
-However, after quarterback George Bork lead them to an AP small college national championship in 1963, they began the construction of Huskie Stadium.
+However, after quarterback George Bork led the team to an AP small college national championship in 1963, they began the construction of Huskie Stadium.
 Marred by construction setbacks that put the opening day two months behind schedule, the stadium played host to its first official NIU football game on November 6, when the Huskies defeated the Illinois State Redbirds, 48–6.
 Through 1968, the playing surface was natural grass.